Skip to main content

 "How do you think so clearly at this age?"
 She stopped at his words and looked up with a hopeful smile.
 "I agree.
 I may have overreacted."

-"Then apologize to him."
+"Then apologise to him."

 "What?"
 He asked, a little surprised.
 "Bondita I…"

 Trilochan looked up as Bondita entered the room.
-He turned his head away seeing Aniruddha behind her.
+He turned his head away, seeing Aniruddha behind her.

-"Tell him to leave," Trilochan spoke.
+"Tell him to leave," Trilochan said.

 Bondita hid her smile and gestured at Aniruddha.